MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/2-full-stack-monitoring.md

 To improve your applications' health and build better applications in future, configure alerts and automated responses to help you deal with application issues.

-Monitor your application for issues as it's being developed to prevent errors and exceptions later in production.
+Monitor your application for issues as you develop it to prevent errors and exceptions later in production.
 To improve your development lifecycle, ensure that your code gets pushed to the next stage of the development cycle only if it successfully passes the necessary checks.

 Also monitor your application when it's live and in use.
 As the following charts show, you might be faced with failing requests, high server response times, or availability issues.
-By monitoring for live issues, you identify these types of problems and risks promptly.
-You can respond effectively to keep your application healthy.
+By monitoring for live issues, you identify these types of problems and risks promptly, and can respond effectively to keep your application healthy.

 ![Screenshot of Application Key Performance Indicators (KPIs).](../media/2-full-stack-monitoring-01.png)